JWST Time-Series Observations Noise Sources

 Many observations with JWST will be background limited, meaning that the noise will be dominated by the background emission, and not by photon noise from the target or detector read noise.
 The overall background seen by JWST instrumentation has contributions from several astrophysical and observatory sources; articles on the observatory background describe these sources in more detail.
 At wavelengths greater than 15 μm, the background seen by JWST is expected to be dominated by thermal emission from JWST itself.

 Of particular importance for TSO is the variability of the thermal background over the duration of a typical observation.
 An exoplanet transit observation may last several hours.
 A full phase curve reconstruction could perhaps span a full day.
-We will not have a detailed understanding of the time variability of background levels until well into Cycle 1 operations.
+A detailed understanding of the time variability of background levels during TSOs is under investigation.
 Modeling suggests that the thermal constant of the mirrors is long (over days), and the thermal constant of the sunshield is short (over minutes).
 Note that the JWST Exposure Time Calculator assumes a static background model that varies over several parameters such as wavelength and target position, but it does not capture potential short term variability that the real observatory may experience.

 See the JWST Background Model article for more detailed information.